Claim For A Fall At Work – A Dangerous Building Site

 As the occupiers of the site the main contractors had a legal duty to take care for Keith’s safety.

-The Workplace (Health, Safety and Welfare) Regulations 1992 also impose a strict duty to make sure that “traffic routes” (anywhere a person might walk) are kept safe.
+Strict workplace regulations also impose a duty to make sure that “traffic routes” (anywhere you might walk) are kept safe.

-We were satisfied that the contractors were in breach of their duties
+We were satisfied that the contractors were in breach of their duty to keep Keith safe.

-So we were happy to take on Keith’s claim and we agreed to act on “no win no fee” terms.
+So we were happy to take on his claim and we agreed to act on “no win no fee” terms.

 Keith suffered a serious injury to his thumb and had to undergo surgery to fuse the joint.